matiamarro/ntnu-ml-tdt4173-solarenergyproduction-group21/Readme.md

 both `X_train_estimated.parquet` and  `X_test_estimated.parquet` additionally contain `date_calc` to indicate when the forecast was produced.
 This type of test data makes evaluation closer to how the forecasting methods that are used in production.
 Evaluation measure is [MAE](https://en.wikipedia.org/wiki/Mean_absolute_error).

+## Our Resolution
+The final solution was achieved after several months of **data analysis, preprocessing, model experimentation, optimization, and ensemble learning**, all implemented in **Python**.

+---

+### 🔧 Data Preprocessing

+A substantial part of the project involved cleaning and transforming the data.
+Key preprocessing steps included:

+- **Reading and exploring data** using `pandas`
+- **Date handling**: converting timestamps into datetime objects and extracting features like year, month, and day
+- **Merging multiple datasets** into a single table with **one-hot encoding** to indicate the source dataset
+- **Temporal aggregation**: the original data recorded every 15 minutes was **aggregated to hourly records** using the **median** (which empirically performed better than the mean)
+- **Handling missing values** by replacing `NaN`s with 0
+- **Dropping non-informative features** to improve model clarity and performance

+---

+### 🧠 Base Models Used

+We trained and stacked several powerful regression models, including:

+- **LightGBM (lgbm)**: a fast, efficient gradient boosting framework developed by Microsoft
+- **LGBMRegressor (lgbm_reg)**: a LightGBM variant optimized for continuous regression tasks
+- **CatBoost**: a boosting algorithm by Yandex, designed to handle categorical variables natively
+- **XGBoost**: a highly popular and competitive gradient boosting method
+- **Random Forest**: a classic ensemble method based on bagging with decision trees

+---

+### 🔗 Final Model: **Stacking Ensemble with Linear Regression**

+We implemented a **stacking ensemble approach**, where the outputs of all base models were used as input features for a **Linear Regression** meta-model.
+This model learns to **optimally combine** the individual predictions to minimize the final error:

+y^=w1⋅y^1+w2⋅y^2+w3⋅y^3+⋯+b

+This linear combination helps capture the strengths of each base model, improving overall performance and generalization.